Tyouhn/Room-Finder/README.md

 # Software-Engineering
-October 27, 2023
+#October 27, 2023
-  We successfully connect the database to the HTML
+  We successfully connected the database to the HTML